-The madness bears such bizarre imprints as rape of two-year-olds, three-year-olds, five-year-olds and all other unimaginable strange human regression occur.
+The pandemic bears bizarre imprints such as the rape of two-year-olds, three-year-olds, five-year-olds and other infamous cases.
 Some of the victims do not survive the horror and bestiality.
 Thirteen-year-old Elizabeth Ochanya of the Federal Government Girls College, Gboko, Benue state was raped to death in 2018.

-Medecins sans Frontieres (MSF) set up The Orogbum Health Centre as a special medical facility in the oil-rich city of Port Harcourt, Rivers State; located in the deep southern region of the Niger Delta.
+Medecins sans Frontieres (MSF)/Doctors Without Borders, a medical charity, set up The Orogbum Health Centre as a special medical facility in Port Harcourt, Rivers State, South-south Nigeria, to support rape victims.

-The centre attends to rape victims and receives 120 cases each month.
-According to the MSF records, 70-80% of the victims are children under 15 years old.
-Though many of these crimes go unreported, cases that have garnered public outcry like the Abuja Police Raid, the Sex for Grade scandal, the Port Harcourt Secondary School abuses, and the tragic death of Ochanya Elizabeth Obanje, show that sexual assault, more specifically rape, is an ongoing crisis.
+The centre says it receives at least 120 cases each month.
+According to the MSF records, 70-80 per cent of the victims are children under 15 years old.
+Though many of these crimes go unreported, cases that have garnered public outcries like the Abuja Police Raid, the Sex for Grade scandal, the Port Harcourt Secondary School abuses, and the tragic death of Ochanya Elizabeth Obanje, show that sexual assault, more specifically rape, is an ongoing crisis.

 Chairperson of the International Federation of Women Lawyers in Kaduna, Zainab Aminu Garba spoke of the many cases her organization receives, saying “it’s an epidemic, and I pray and hope that the government will do something very, very fast.”

 Rape is a security risk, specifically for children, and though there are laws like the Violence Against Persons (Prohibition) Act, the Nigerian Criminal Code, and the Child Rights Act, these efforts do not seem to ease public concerns over the alarming rate of sexual violence.